rolfz/eX_ESP_Robot2/README.md

   <content>
 # ESP8266_Balanging_ROBOT
 !!
 In testing phase !!
 2 wheel robot based B-Robot and Oleg Kravtchenko changes.
-The code is running 100% on ESP8266, this includes Motor Control, PID and OSC user interface
+The code is running 100% on ESP8266, this includes Motor Control, PID and OSC user interface on a mobile device.
 ## Installation
 Compilation using Arduino 1.6.12 and ESP8266 plugin v2.3.0
 Processor: ESP8266 Running at 3.3V !!!